Review: Capital One Lounge at JFK, New York

 When you go up the escalators, this is the main seating area you will come across.

-It is important to note that I visited the lounge at about 7:30 pm on a Sunday and it was about 40% full.
-On a weekday during peak business hours, it’s entirely possible that the lounge may be near capacity.
+It is important to note that I visited the lounge at about 7:30 p.m. on a Sunday, and it was about 40% full.
+The lounge may be near capacity on a weekday during peak business hours.

 Miscellaneous

-The bathrooms were super clean and United does put in an effort to keep it that way.
+The bathrooms were super clean and United does put to keep it that way.

 The Wi-Fi speed was awesome.
-I mean this might be the most appealing aspect of the lounge, particularly for business travelers.
-Video conferencing would be seamless and if you wanted to stream Netflix or music, you’ll have a really easy time doing it.
+This might be the most appealing aspect of the lounge, particularly for business travelers.
+Video conferencing would be seamless, and if you wanted to stream Netflix or music, you’d have a really easy time doing it.
 This lounge is certainly better than the United Club near B18 and very much on par with the United Club in Terminal 2.
 Just like that lounge, this one has the potential to be very good.
-It’s spacious, has excellent internet connectivity, clean bathrooms, excellent coffee, and decent snacks.
+It’s spacious and has excellent internet connectivity, clean bathrooms, coffee, and decent snacks.
 The only thing holding it back is the lack of hot meals and sandwiches.
-It’s not worth the $59 you’d have to pay for the one-day pass but if you have the pass that comes complimentary with the Chase United Explorer credit card, you’d rather be here than the waiting area near the gate.
+It’s not worth the $59 you’d have to pay for the one-day pass, but if you have the pass that comes complimentary with the Chase United Explorer credit card, you’d rather be here than in the waiting area near the gate.
 I’d rate this lounge a 4/5.

 Entrance